ebruchez/public/Piano.md

-# Piano pieces I am practicing
+# Piano pieces I am practicing or have practiced

-I have been practicing much too rarely.
-There is no piece which could be said to be "performance-ready".

 ## Relatively current